13 Mindfulness Exercises to Improve Employee Well-being at Work

 7. Mindful Desk Yoga Stretches

 Long hours at a desk can lead to stiffness and discomfort.
-Fortunately, you can infuse your workday with mindful desk yoga stretches to alleviate stress, boost energy, and enhance overall wellness.
+Fortunately, you can infuse your workday with mindful desk exercises to alleviate stress, boost energy, and enhance overall wellness.
 Here are two simple office exercises you can incorporate into your work schedule:

 Seated Cat-Cow Stretch